duongoku/p1nto_rpg_go/README.md

 # p1nto
-A Discord Bot made for fun
+A Discord Bot made for fun.

-Its main functionality is to host a role playing text game on Discord
+Its main functionality is to host a role playing text game on Discord.